wherobots/airflow-providers-wherobots/README.md

 The arguments for the `WherobotsRunOperator` constructor:

+* `region: Region`: The Wherobots region where runs are hosted.
+  The values available can be found in `wherobots.db.region.Region`.
+  The default value is `Region.AWS_US_WEST_2` and this is the only region in which Wherobots Cloud operates workloads today.
+  > [!IMPORTANT]
+  > We will soon enforce the `region` parameter when Wherobots Cloud extends support to new regions and cloud providers.
+  > We will version the SDK in advance of supporting new regions.
+  > In the new version of the SDK a region will be required rather than an optional parameter.
+  > If you remain on the current SDK version, your Airflow Task will not be impacted.
+  > But your Job run will always be hosted on the aws-us-west-2 region
+  > if you leave the `region` parameter unspecified.
 * `name: str`: The name of the run.
 If not specified, a default name will be generated.
 * `runtime: Runtime`: The runtime dictates the size and amount of resources